krishna-waidande/krishna-waidande.github.io/Email.md

 Hello readers,

 Many of us face the problem in email writing.
-How should we organize the email? what things we can avoid while writing emails? what are our mistakes in email? these are the most common questions which comes to our mind.
+How should we organize the email?
+What things we can avoid while writing emails?
+What are our mistakes in email?
+These are the most common questions which comes to our mind.
 Let's try to find the answer of them in the following blog.

 ## Email Dos :